-The submandibular gland is a salivary gland about the size of a plum that lies just below the lower jaw.
-Saliva drains from it through a tube that opens on the inside of the mouth under the tongue, immediately behind the lower front teeth.
+There are two submandibular glands about the size of a plum that lie just below the lower jaw.
+They produce saliva that drains from the glands through a tube that opens on the inside of the mouth under the tongue, immediately behind the lower front teeth.

 Why do I need treatment?

 The most common reason for removing a submandibular gland is infection.
 For many patients this is associated with blockage of the duct, which may be the result of a stone.

 Are there any alternatives and what would happen if I have nothing done?

 Sometimes it is possible just to remove the stone.
 It is not always easy to reach the stone, especially if it is far back in the duct or in the gland itself.
 On many occasions the gland may be considered to be too diseased to be left.
 If ignored you may have further episodes of infection which if severe can be life-threatening.
 However this is rare.